-Module - First and Second Semester Module Equivalent: EAF2220 Module Assessment: Continuous 50% Examination 50% - 1 x 3 Hour Examination
+Module - First and Second Semester Module Equivalent: EAF2220

 The module focuses on the introductory aspects of the different literacy methods.
 Examine the different approaches to literacy teaching and application of these methods and techniques to teaching adults.
 Such concepts as traditional, mass literacy etc. will be examined.